painless-software/python-cli-test-helpers/README.rst

 TDD
 ---

-Remember to stick to the test-driven matra:
+Remember to stick to the test-driven mantra:

 #.
 Write one line of test code.
 Make the test fail.
 #.
 Write one line of application code.
 Make the test pass.